Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 Month-to-monthYes, with noticeYes, always

-Understanding which category you fall into is the starting point for knowing your rights.
+Knowing which category you fall into is the starting point for understanding your rights.

 When Is a Rent Increase Considered Legally Invalid?

-A rent increase can be challenged or set aside entirely in several situations:
+A rent increase can be challenged or set aside in several situations:

 • No written notice was given — verbal or text-based communication does not meet legal standards in most jurisdictions

-• The notice period was too short — even written notice is invalid if it does not give you the legally required leave time.
+• The notice period was too short — even written notice is invalid if it does not give you the legally required lead time.

 • The increase happened during a fixed-term lease — unless a rent review clause specifically allows it.